marvellous-idoko/marvellous-idoko/README.md

 ### Hi there 👋
 # My name is Idoko Chukwuemeka Marvellous
- A problem solver fron Nigeria, with nodejs as my major tool.
+ A problem solver from Nigeria, with nodejs as my major tool.
  I'm fascinated about the possibilites of javascript with nodejs.
  I write fullstack applications using the MEAN stack archtechture. that is MongoDB, Express.js, Angular and Node.js.